-Our 8th grade student athlete, Jemma Chungwatana, tells us that VERSO was the only school that was able to design a flexible learning schedule, allowing her to pursue her passion for tennis and prioritize her education.
+Our 8th grade student athlete, Jemma Chungwatana, tells us that VERSO was the only International school that was able to design a flexible learning schedule, allowing her to pursue her passion for tennis and prioritize her education.
 The support of friends and learning designers, and especially fitness training while in school, helped her become stronger both physically and mentally.
 Here is her story.

 Please share with us some of your tennis accomplishments?

 I am a professional tennis player currently ranked 1143 in the ITF Junior World Rankings.
 I was a finalist in the PTT Junior Central Championships (Girls U-16) in February 2021 and won the LTO Junior Championships 2021 ( Girls U-16) in March 2021.
 I am also part of the U14 Thailand National Tennis team and was qualified to play at the World Junior Finals in Czech Republic in 2021.
 In August this year, I will be traveling to London to represent Thailand in the International Children Games Coventry 2022.
 My first international tournament was in the USA in 2019 where I was the first runner-up in the Little Mo Tennis Tournament.